-We have 4 bins full of toys and 2 additional bins under each boys bed with toys.
+We have 4 bins full of toys and 2 additional bins under each boy’s bed with toys.
 If they get something new and it can’t fit into one of these bins then they have to decide on something that can be donated.

 Since implementing this rule my life as the mom and home manager has improved so much!
 Our home went from looking like a daycare to looking like a normal home.

-Even if you only find a few items each season this will help your home to stay clutter free.
-The reason why I suggest going through seasonally is normally we are changing out clothes and decor already.
+Even if you only find a few items each season this will help your home to stay clutter-free.
+The reason why I suggest going through seasonally is normally we are changing our clothes and decor already.

 Deal with paper immediately!
 The second I bring the mail into my home I go through it.
 Decide what can be recycled and deal with everything else now.